 The Whitmore Tap

-The Whitmore Tap on Whiteladies Road is the perfect spot to watch the World Cup with delicious food, snacks and a range of alcoholic and low alcoholic drinks.
-They aren't taking reservations for the main bar, so it's first come first served for seats.
+The Whitmore Tap on Whiteladies Road is the perfect spot to watch the World Cup with delicious food, snacks and a range of alcoholic and low/no alcohol drinks.
+They aren't taking reservations for the main bar, so it's first-come, first-served for seats.

 If you want a private space to watch with your mates, their upstairs Wrington Room is available for a more private experience for 4 - 20 people, which features its own bar, TVs and games, and food and drink served to your table.